PEOPLEFIRST

 ·04

-Durable across cycles
+Dependable across cycles

 We work on reforms that extend beyond single budget years, election cycles, or administrations.
 Continuity is part of the structure.